Foot

 Vs. Low Arch Supports

-sculpted with different maximum and minimum heights making some
+are sculpted with different maximum and minimum heights making

-than others.
-It is important to know the relative height of a given
+higher than others.
+It is important to know the relative height

-arch support in order to gauge who it will be most effective for.
+of a given arch support in order to gauge who it will be most

-significantly lower than a person's natural arch will not give their
+that are significantly lower than a person's natural arch will

-feet enough support and won't be of much benefit.
-Arch
+not give their feet enough support and won't be of much benefit.

-supports that are much higher than a person's natural arch will
+are much higher than a person's natural arch will feel uncomfortable

-feel uncomfortable from the start and remain uncomfortable, even
+from the start and remain uncomfortable, even after an extended

 The